jungaretti/daily-italian/PRIVACY.md

 # Daily Italian Privacy Policy

-Daily Italian does not collect or store any personal information.
+Daily Italian does not collect, store, or analyze any personal data.